doged-io/doged/doc/JSON-RPC-interface.md

   and passphrase).
 Any program on your computer with access to the file system and local network can obtain this level of access.
-  Additionally, other programs on your computer can attempt to provide an RPC interface on the same port as used by Dogecash in order to trick you into revealing your authentication credentials.
-For this reason, it is important to only use Dogecash for security-sensitive operations on a computer whose other programs you trust.
+  Additionally, other programs on your computer can attempt to provide an RPC interface on the same port as used by doged in order to trick you into revealing your authentication credentials.
+For this reason, it is important to only use doged for security-sensitive operations on a computer whose other programs you trust.

-- **Securing remote network access:** You may optionally allow other computers to remotely control Dogecash by setting the `rpcallowip` and `rpcbind` configuration parameters.
-These settings are only meant for enabling connections over secure private networks or connections that have been otherwise secured (e.g. using a VPN or port forwarding with SSH or stunnel).  **Do not enable RPC connections over the public Internet.**  Although Dogecash's RPC interface does use authentication, it does not use encryption, so your login credentials are sent as clear text that can be read by anyone on your network path.
+- **Securing remote network access:** You may optionally allow other computers to remotely control doged by setting the `rpcallowip` and `rpcbind` configuration parameters.
+These settings are only meant for enabling connections over secure private networks or connections that have been otherwise secured (e.g. using a VPN or port forwarding with SSH or stunnel).  **Do not enable RPC connections over the public Internet.**  Although doged's RPC interface does use authentication, it does not use encryption, so your login credentials are sent as clear text that can be read by anyone on your network path.
 Additionally, the RPC interface has not been hardened to